danielzeitler/aframe-webpack-boilerplate/README.md

 nvm current
 ```

-If you have everything set up just `cd` into the directory and type `npm install` into the terminal
+If you have everything set up just `cd` into the project directory and type `npm install` into the terminal

 ```
 cd INTO_PROJECT_FOLDER